Article from the Fall 2011 edition of Allergic Living magazine .

 With bullying high on the radar of most educators, you should expect the school to take it seriously and act with appropriate consequences; Coloroso says it’s wrong for anyone to try to minimize or explain away the behavior.
 Experts stress that ending bullying is an adult job because of the power imbalance that sustains the behavior.
 The child who is victimized can’t always extricate herself from the situation, and trying make the bullying stop without adult involvement may only make it worse.

 The cases that demand intervention beyond school discipline are, thankfully, rare, but principals need to know when bullying crosses into criminal assault.
-For example, a teen in Wenatchee, Washington, was sentenced to four days in jail in 2008 for smearing peanut butter on the forehead of a fellow student who had an anaphylactic allergy.
+For example, a teen in Wenatchee, Washington, was sentenced to four days in jail in 2008 for smearing peanut butter on the forehead of a fellow student who had a severe allergy.
 And the same year, police in Lexington, Kentucky, arrested a 13-year-old after she sprinkled peanut butter cookie crumbs in the lunchbox of a student with severe allergies.

 Lisa Tichenor was pleased with the principal’s decisive action when her son was threatened. “(The perpetrators) were given such a talking to that they were really scared; they apologized and they never did it again.
 Nothing like that has ever happened again.”

-Keep friends close – If there’s good news from parents whose anaphylactic kids have been bullied, it’s how their children’s friends and classmates rallied around.
+Keep friends close – If there’s good news from parents whose severely allergic kids have been bullied, it’s how their children’s friends and classmates rallied around.
 In many cases, another child tells the bully to back off or runs for the teacher.
 As one mother wrote on the Allergic Living Facebook page, “Teachers aren’t always there to witness something said or done, but there is always another kid there to speak up!”
 The FARE “Be a PAL ” program offers downloadable teaching materials to help kids understand how to help keep their allergic friends safe.

 “We have to model the behavior,” she says, “but we also have to talk about it.
 I might say to a child, ‘No, we’re not going to bring Mama’s favorite peanut butter dessert – because someone’s going to be there who can’t be around peanuts, because it makes them very, very ill.’”